 So pick up some healthy eating habits this year.
 Don’t try to change overnight.
 That will be overwhelming for you and you will give up the next day.
-Instead start by giving up just one thing – whether it’s crisps, donuts, biscuits, alcohol, or caffeine, start with your weak spot.
+Instead, start by giving up just one thing – whether it crisps, doughnuts, biscuits, alcohol, or caffeine, start with your weak spot.
 Once you’ve mastered that, you’ll feel motivated to give up something else.

 You don’t have to be perfect all the time.
 Follow the 80/20 rule – so try and eat healthy 80 percent of the time and allow yourself to indulge the other 20 percent of the time.

 4. Exercise, Exercise, Exercise